You must submit Supplementary Declarations (SDs) when you're importing or exporting to work out how much duty you owe.

 Supplementary Declarations for import

 When you import goods from outside the EU, you are required to submit an SD so customs can work out how much you owe them.
 You must submit a summary or simplified declaration when the goods arrive in the UK followed by a supplementary or full declaration after a specified period of time.
+In specific cases you may be authorised to submit a simplified declaration without the need to provide a supplementary declaration.

 Traders may use SDs within Customs Freight Simplified Procedures (CFSP) so customs can determine how much duty and tax is payable, read more about CFSP in Notice 760.

-SDs for export
+Supplementary declarations for export

 Export declarations must be fully completed unless you are authorised to operate under National Export System (NES) simplified procedures.
 NES simplified procedures allow for the submission of abbreviated export declarations prior to shipment, followed by SDs after the goods have left the UK.
 See the guide on export declarations and the National Export System.